 LNAT Essay Tips and Top Tactics

-Topics tend to be quite esoteric.
-They are usually either a quote to discuss, or wide-ranging questions.
-Examples include:
+LNAT essay topics tend to be quite eclectic.
+They are usually either a quote to discuss or wide-ranging questions.
+Some LNAT essay sample questions include:

 - What disciplinary sanctions should teachers be allowed to use?

 - Make the best case you can for public funding of the arts.